Here are all the liquor names for different types of alcohol! These spirits are the foundation for all cocktails and mixed drinks.

 Wine is an alcoholic beverage made with fermented grape juice.
 It’s consumed all over the world, both straight and mixed into drinks.
 See 15 Best Wine Cocktails and 13 Easy Champagne Cocktails.
-There are four main types of wine:
+The main types of wine are:

 - Red wine